These notes apply to the new Impact Stack standard themes from 2021 onwards.

 2/ Get the URL of the image

-In the admin/content/file view, right click on the name of the image you want (in red).
-Select 'Copy image location'.
-This will place the full url of the image on your clipboard.
+In the admin/content/file view, click on the file name of the image you want (red link) to see a preview.
+Then right click on the image and choose "Copy Image Address" from the context menu.
+This will place the full URL of the image on your clipboard.

 3/ Add the URL to the html of your email